nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (sort flashcards with missing inputs): `sort` <br>
         Expected: Flashcard list panel will not update and input text will turn red to signal an error.
-        Result display will output the invalid command error message.
+        Result display will output the invalid command format rror message.

 1. Sort flashcards according to success rate